kylerove/pediatricurologybook/_chapters/08-44_testicular_and_paratesticular_tumours_in_children.md

 Clinical guidelines now strongly recommend TSS for prepubertal testicular tumors that are strongly suspected to be benign on work-up (27).
 TSS is performed by inguinal approach.
 Atraumatic vessel clamping of the spermatic cord prior to testicular mobilisation and dissection is considered a standard oncological technique, and allows to minimise bleeding and optimise visualisation of the dissection in the usually small prepubertal organ. **(Figure 6)**.

-Figure 6: TSS - Atraumatic vascular clamp on cord, Leydig cell tumor at lower pole testis
+**Figure 6**: TSS - Atraumatic vascular clamp on cord, Leydig cell tumor at lower pole testis

 ## ![][6]